 Woodworking

-A hand plane's sole acts as a moving straightedge.
-Whether it bridges surface errors or follows them depends entirely on length relative to the error's span.
+A hand plane's sole is a moving straightedge.
+Whether it bridges surface errors or follows them depends entirely on length relative to the error's span - and that determines what the tool can do.

 October 13, 2025